dvere/logistics-tools/docs/README.md

 # cons-inspector

 A simple tool to display the status of records collected on a chosen date.
-Clicking on the displayed consignment number presents a timestamped list of audit messages.
+Clicking on a displayed consignment number presents a timestamped list of audit messages.

 ## css/